indigo423/opennms.org/user/pages/05.blog/2017-04-29-process-monitoring-snmp/item.md

     tag: [monitoring, process, snmp]
 ---

-A default use case in monitoring is you want to make sure processes which don't provide network services are running on your systems.
+Monitoring processes that don't provide network servies is a default use case in network monitoring.
-Because they provide no network services, you can't use black box testing and you need an agent on your system which gives you an insight view on your operating system.
+Because they aren't providing network services, black box testing won't work- you need an agent on your system providing an inside view of your operating system.
-An agent which is easy to install and configure on Linux or Unix is the Net-SNMP agent.
+The Net-SNMP agent is easy to install and configure on Linux or Unix.
-It's compatible with any monitoring solution which supports SNMP, including OpenNMS.
+It's compatible with any monitoring solution that supports SNMP, such as OpenNMS.

-By default there are basically two ways with Net-SNMP, using the HOST-RESOURCES-MIB or using the UCD-SNMP-MIB which are both supported by the Net-SNMP agent.
+By default, there are basically two methods utilizing Net-SNMP: using the HOST-RESOURCES-MIB or using the UCD-SNMP-MIB.
+Both are supported by the Net-SNMP agent.
-The result using one or the other is the same but it has some impact on configuring and maintaining your monitoring system.
+Both methods produce the same result, but each will impact your monitoring system configuration and maintenance differently.

-This article will give you some insight views to decide when you should choose one or another.
+To help you decide which method to use, this article will discuss the costs and benefits for each.
-In this example, we will discuss different solutions monitoring a two single processes and a multiprocess application.
+In this example, we will discuss different monitoring solutions for two single processes and a multiprocess application.

 ## Using the Host Resources MIB

-When you are using the Host Resources MIB the key information is in two tabular objects, the `hrSWRunName` and the according `hrhrSWRunStatus`.
+When you are using the Host Resources MIB, the key information is in two tabular objects: the `hrSWRunName` and the according `hrhrSWRunStatus`.

-In OpenNMS you can use the [HostResourceSwRunMonitor](http://docs.opennms.org/opennms/releases/19.0.1/guide-admin/guide-admin.html#_hostresourceswrunmonitor).
+In OpenNMS, you can use the [HostResourceSwRunMonitor](http://docs.opennms.org/opennms/releases/19.0.1/guide-admin/guide-admin.html#_hostresourceswrunmonitor).
-The key parameters are
+The key parameters are:

 * `service-name`: The name of the process you want to monitor from the `hrSWRunName` object.
 * `match-all`: In case there are multiple processes running, all processes need to be in the named run-level state